breti/devices.esphome.io/src/docs/devices/geekmagic-smalltv-pro/index.md

 The GeekMagic SmallTV Pro is a LCD display designed to look like a mini computer.

-It is USB-C powered and has an ESP32 inside.
+It is USB-C powered and has an ESP32 inside (Sometimes labeled GM32-N16).

 The LCD panel has a 28x28mm size resulting in a 240x240 pixel resolution.